Lusiadas/dependency/README.md

 - `-r/--remove`, uninstall packages.

-- `-n/--name`, output the name of a plugin that calls for the installation/update of given packages and as for permission to have them installed/updated.
+- `-n/--name [function]`, output the name of a function that calls for the installation/update of given packages, and ask for permission to have them installed/updated.

 - `-f/--force [package]`, when uninstalling a package, do so by simply deleating its binary.